cisco-en-programmability/terraform-provider-catalystcenter/docs/data-sources/network_devices_intent.md

 description: |-
   It performs read operation on Devices.
   API to fetch the list of network devices using basic filters.
 Use the /dna/intent/api/v1/networkDevices/query API for advanced filtering.
 Refer features for more details.
+The API returns a paginated response based on 'limit' and 'offset' parameters, allowing up to 500 records per page. 'limit' specifies the number of records, and 'offset' sets the starting point using 1-based indexing.
+Use /dna/intent/api/v1/networkDevices/count API to get the total record count.
+  For data sets over 500 records, make multiple calls, adjusting 'limit' and 'offset' to retrieve all records incrementally.
 ---

 # catalystcenter_network_devices_intent (Data Source)

 It performs read operation on Devices.

 - API to fetch the list of network devices using basic filters.
-Use the /dna/intent/api/v1/networkDevices/query API for advanced filtering.
+Use the **/dna/intent/api/v1/networkDevices/query** API for advanced filtering.
 Refer features for more details.
+The API returns a paginated response based on 'limit' and 'offset' parameters, allowing up to 500 records per page. 'limit' specifies the number of records, and 'offset' sets the starting point using 1-based indexing.
+Use /dna/intent/api/v1/networkDevices/count API to get the total record count.
+For data sets over 500 records, make multiple calls, adjusting 'limit' and 'offset' to retrieve all records incrementally.

 ## Example Usage